Print datas

-What is a bleed actually?
-How do I design the perfect motif?
-And what do I have to consider when exporting my data in order to achieve an optimal print result?
-As experts for backlit print motifs, we know our customers’ questions. – And we know the answer:
+What is a bleed?
+How do I create the perfect motif?
+And what do I have to consider when exporting my data to achieve an optimal print result?
+As experts in backlit print motifs, we know our customers' questions. - And we know the answer:

-In order to create optimal print data, it is advisable to know and understand some of the technical terms used in printing technology and optimization.
-We have summarized the most important terms for our customers here and explained them in detail.
+In order to be able to create optimal print data, it is advisable to know and understand some of the technical terms from printing technology and optimisation.
+We have summarised the most important ones here for our customers and explained them in detail.

 Bleed

 The bleed is the area outside the blank that is sewn to the rubber lip after printing.
-To avoid white flashes it should be 1% per page length.
-If the frame dimensions are less than 2000 mm, a 20 mm bleed is required.
-No matter if photo or graphic design: The background of the print file should fill the entire bleed area.
+To avoid white flashes, it should be 1% per side length all around.
+For frame sizes under 2000 mm, a bleed of 20 mm is required.
+Whether photo or graphic design: The background of the print file should fill the entire bleed area.

-With a frame dimension of 1000 x 3000 mm, the print data dimension is 1040 x 3060 mm.
-The usual folding, cutting or register marks within the data format used in layout programs must not be activated.
+With a frame size of 1000 x 3000 mm, the print data size is therefore 1040 x 3060 mm.
+The usual folding, cutting or register marks in layout programmes must not be activated within the data format.

 Protected area

-The protected area lies within the crop and describes the area within which text, important parts of a photo, logo or other design elements should be placed.
-The maximum area outside this zone is 20 mm.
-To ensure that all details remain visible in the final format, all important elements of the design should be within the protected area.
-The printed textiles have a high percentage of stretch, so that there is a risk that elements that fall off the edge will disappear in the frame together with the rubber lip.
-This applies especially to large motifs.
+The protection zone lies within the blank and describes the area within which texts, important parts of a photo, logos or other design elements should be placed.
+The area outside this zone is a maximum of 20 mm.
+To ensure that all details remain visible in the final format, all important elements of the design should be within the protection zone.
+Printed textiles have a high stretch content, so there is a risk, especially with large motifs, that elements with an edge will disappear into the frame with the rubber lip.
 Contours and borders of entire motifs are not recommended.
-Due to the flexibility of the textile, they can be slightly uneven or uncentered.
+They can turn out slightly uneven or off-centre due to the flexibility of the textile.

 CMYK

-A process color is created by printing certain colors at different screen angles.
-In the classic four-color printing that we use, these are the colors cyan, magenta, yellow and black.
+A process colour is created by printing certain colours at different screen angles.
+In the classic four-colour printing we use, these are the colours cyan, magenta, yellow and black.
 The supplied print data should therefore be created exclusively in pure CMYK.
-If Lab or RGB color spaces are used, color deviations may occur.
+If Lab or RGB colour spaces are used, colour deviations may occur.

 dpi

-The dpi number indicates the dot density during image reproduction and is therefore one of the quality aspects in printing.
+The dpi number indicates the dot density in image reproduction and is thus one of the quality aspects in printing.
 The abbreviation stands for dots per inch.
-The finer the dot density, the better these dots mix for the human eye and the better the print result is perceived.
-Since we print on a textured background (fabric), we need a lower resolution (dot density) of 72 dpi than, for example, paper printing (300 dpi).
+The finer the dot density, the better these print dots blend for the human eye and the better the print result is perceived.
+Since we print on a textured substrate (fabric), we need a lower resolution (dot density) of 72 dpi than paper printing, for example.
+(300dpi).

 We at PIXLIP offer our customers two different printing processes.
-In the following we show you which advantages and disadvantages the different processes involve and which of them is particularly suitable for which purposes.
+In the following we show the advantages and disadvantages of the different processes and which process is particularly suitable for which purposes.

-UV printing is considered to be particularly environmentally friendly as it does not contain any volatile organic substances.
-The ink is hardened with ultraviolet (UV) light directly after application to the surface of the textile.
-In contrast to sublimation printing, the ink does not penetrate into the fabric but forms a satined surface on the textile.
+UV printing is considered particularly environmentally friendly as it contains no volatile organic substances.
+The ink is cured with ultraviolet (UV) light directly after being applied to the surface of the textile.
+So unlike sublimation printing, the ink does not penetrate the fabric but forms a satin finish on the fabric.
 This process enables razor-sharp and brilliant textile prints.
-The UV-curing enables a high strength of the print and offers protection against yellowing and is therefore also suitable for outdoor use.
+The UV curing enables a high strength of the print and offers protection against yellowing and is therefore also suitable for outdoor use.
 The prints can only be stored and transported rolled up.

 Sublimation printing (SUB)